gwu1234/next.js_mongoDB/README.md

 4) using Next.js technology, this application is hybrid in terms of SSR (server side rebdering)

 and CSR (client side rendering)

+## new features at branch cache_db:

+original data (of https://rickandmortyapi.com/api/character) is cached at mongoDB of this backend server for quick access. avery a few hours (configurable), the cache is updated by original data